 – ME/CFS silences!
 We campaign and speak out for those who can’t defend themselves

 Our ultimate goal is to find a cure for people with ME/CFS

 We strive to give people hope:

 – Hope that through sustained campaigning, there will, one day, be a recognised diagnostic test for their illness.
 ME/CFS is difficult to diagnose.
 There is no set test for ME/CFS – it is diagnosed by elimination, by ruling out everything else that it could be.
 But the quicker it is recognised, diagnosed and treated, the more likely the sufferer is to recover.
 We aim to work closely with the medical profession and with government to promote swifter diagnosis and treatment of the illness.

 – Hope that they will, one day, be cured.
 Through our research arm, The Ramsay Research Fund, we support biomedical research into the causes and treatment of ME/CFS.
-Our current research projects with universities across the country include investigations into mitochondrial dysfunction, immune system dysfunction, the effect of exercise on cognitive and immune system function, post-exertional malaise, sleep disturbance and management, and muscle research.
+Our current research projects with universities across the country and overseas include investigations into mitochondrial dysfunction, immune system dysfunction, the effect of exercise on cognitive and immune system function, post-exertional malaise, sleep disturbance and management, and muscle research.
 We are also working to support the UK ME/CFS Biobank as a vital resource for future UK research.

 Please help us to continue with our vital work